 Our team of French language lovers

 WE ARE HIRING FRENCH TEACHERS!
-(PART TIME AND FULL TIME)
+(PART TIME, FLEXIBLE HOURS)